island-is/island.is/libs/island-ui/utils/README.md

 ## Additional Resources

 - For more information on Nx and its capabilities, visit the official [Nx website](https://nx.dev).
-- To learn more about Jest, explore their [documentation](https://jestjs.io/docs/getting-started).
+- To learn more about Jest, explore the [Jest documentation](https://jestjs.io/docs/getting-started).